ericponce/mqtt_visualizer/README.md

 - create connection between two storage types (mqtt clients and graphs)
 - implement 'add' button
 - add ability to customize plot (labels, color, min/max)
+- Create graph div only when data is recevied
+- cleanup 'app' directory

 ### MQTT
 - When checking for an already exisitng connection to broker, convert hostname to ip address